DamoM73/turtle_vid_tute/lesson_4.md

 - Booleans (`bool`)
   - stores either `True` or `False`

-Using data types helps Python work out what kind of operations it can do with the data.
+Using data types helps Python work out what kind of operations it can do with the variable.
 For example. it wouldn't make much sense to divide a string.
 Python also has special operations called *methods*.
 Each data type has it's own methods.
 You will learn more about data types right through your programming journey.

 Now, lets look at the error again: